mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 OK.
 So what are the alternatives?
 I admit that nobody wants to write *BASIC* anymore because of its lack of a sophisticated standard library for graphics (*Java* doesn't have one either) and its weak scalability.
-The language has to be simple and clean.
+The language has to be clean and straightforward.
 It should be fast enough for numerical tasks but not as wordy as the rigid C-type bracket languages (sorry C++ guys).
-It should have a smooth learning-curve and provide direct feedback (compiled languages often suck at that point).
+It should have a smooth learning curve and provide direct feedback (compiled languages often suck at that point).
 It should encourage clean code and reward best practices.
 One language that provides all that is _*Python*_.